-Hearing loss in newborns most commonly results from cytomegalovirus infection or genetic defects and in older children results from ear infections or earwax.
+Hearing impairment in newborns most commonly results from cytomegalovirus infection or genetic defects and in older children results from ear infections or earwax.

-If children do not respond to sounds, have difficulty talking, or are slow starting to talk, their hearing may be impaired.
+If children do not respond to sounds, have difficulty talking, or are slow starting to talk, the cause may be hearing impairment.

-A handheld device or a test that measures the brain’s responses to sounds is used to test hearing in newborns, and various techniques are used for older children.
+A handheld device or a test that measures the brain’s responses to sounds is used to test hearing in newborns, and various other techniques are used for older children.

 Untreated hearing impairment can impede a child's verbal, social, and emotional development.

 If possible, the cause is treated, but hearing aids may be needed.

 If hearing aids are not effective, a cochlear implant can sometimes be helpful.

 Hearing impairment is relatively common among children.
 About 1.9% of children have trouble hearing, and permanent hearing loss is found in more than 1 out of every 1,000 children screened for hearing loss, whether or not they have symptoms.